Preston Town Hall: Fourth town hall

-The town hall burnt down on 15 March 1947 and was subsequently demolished and a modern building known as Crystal House was built on the site in 1962.
-A council chamber was created in the municipal office building which was renamed the Preston Town Hall in 1971.
+After demolition of the previous town hall, a council chamber was created in the municipal office building which was renamed the Preston Town Hall in 1971.
 The new town hall continued to be the local seat of government after the enlarged Preston District Council was formed in 1974 and remained its home after the local authority secured city status as Preston City Council in 2002.